 - Cardamom + rice + rose water + saffron + yogurt

 After researching cardamom flavor combinations I was almost overwhelmed with ideas.
-A lot of those pairings sounded like they already were cocktails!
-I created at least 15 recipies that tasted awful.
-Cardamom is tricky!
-Eventually I landed on a couple winners.
+A lot of those pairings sounded like they already were cocktails, but cardamom is tricky!
+Eventually, I landed on a couple winners: The Protection Spell and the Flurryweiss.

 Protection Spell Recipe